 Automated Decision Making

 MCAP may make decisions based exclusively on automated processing of your personal information (“Automated Decisions”).
 These Automated Decisions include responding to certain credit and mortgage applications.
 If this is the case, we will inform you during the process or at the time the Automated Decision is communicated to you.

 MCAP only keeps your personal information for as long as we need it to meet the purposes set out in this Code and in accordance with MCAP’s record retention policy.
 The length of time we retain your personal information is also affected by: (1) the type of product or service you have with us, and (2) any legal requirements we may have to meet such as regulatory file retention periods or for being able to respond to any concerns you may have, even if you are no longer an active customer of ours.

 You can choose not to provide us with some or all of your personal information.
 This may, however, severely restrict the products and services MCAP can then provide.

 You can also withdraw your consent to our use of your personal information, if you give us notice in writing, addressed to:

 MCAP Chief Privacy Officer

 Toronto, ON M5H 3T4

-- your consent does not relate to a credit product we have granted to you, where we are required to collect and exchange some or all of your personal information on an ongoing basis, with credit insurers, other investors / lenders, or a credit bureau or to maintain the integrity of the credit-granting system and the completeness of information held by a credit bureau.
+Your withdrawal of consent is subject to any legal, regulatory, or contractual restrictions.
+For instance, you cannot withdraw your consent if it results in our or your inability to fulfill any contract already in place with us.
+Your withdrawal of consent also does not apply to a credit product we have granted to you where we are required to collect and exchange some or all of your personal information, on an ongoing basis, with credit insurers, other investors/lenders, or a credit bureau.
+We continue to disclose your personal information to credit bureaus to maintain the integrity of the credit-granting system and the completeness of information held by a credit bureau.